Most recently updated on February 6, 2023

 We’re only on the freeway for a half-hour when we see the skyline of our next destination.

 Like Odessa, Midland was founded in 1881 on the Texas and Pacific Railroad line.
 It was designated as the midpoint between El Paso and Fort Worth.
-That’s where the town’s name comes from.
+That, in fact, is the origin of the town’s name.

 Midland quickly developed into one of the most important cattle shipping centers in Texas.

 In 1923, its future changed when oil was discovered in two nearby locales.
 The city developed into the administrative center of the west Texas oil industry.
 By 1929, there were 36 oil companies with offices in town.
 By 1950, that had grown to 215 companies.

 After World War Two, the Spraberry oil field was discovered.
 It’s an area that is still active today and remains the third largest field in terms of oil reserves in the United States.

 Like Odessa, Midland has gone through the boom and bust cycles of being an oil town.
 Demand was high in the 1920s and then declined in the 1930s.
 It rose again during World War Two in the 1940s and through the 1950s.
 There was a decline in the 1960s, but then another boom during the Arab oil embargo of the 1970s.

 In recent years, Midland and Odessa have benefitted from an increase in oil being extracted from shale deposits.
 This higher quality oil is found between layers of shale rock.
 The rock must be fractured to get to the oil, a process known as fracking.
 Shale oil accounts for about a third of onshore oil production in the continental United States.
 This type of oil has helped the United States become energy independent, but it also has raised a number of environmental concerns, not the least of which are potential contamination of drinking water as well as the possibility of increased earthquake activity.

 The oil boom that accompanied the fracking had sparked Midland’s economy.